Merott/angular-jasmine-helpers/README.md

 # angular-jasmine-helpers

+*Disclaimer: I created this for my own personal use, to keep my tests DRY without using `beforeEach` blocks and the like.
+It could be massively improved, and some of its helpers aren't very useful now that I've learnt more about testing Angular modules.
+For example, there isn't much point in merely testing the dependencies list of an Angular module - what was I thinking?...
+I will continue to iteratively improve things as and when I feel the need to.
+Feel free to use it, and feel free to make suggestions and improvements.*

 A small set of helper methods to make testing AngularJS applications with Jasmine more fun.
 I don't like `beforeEach` blocks, and find them to make tests hard to follow and debug.
 The only times I use `beforeEach` is to expose a function on `this`, to DRY out common functionality of children scenarios.
 See below for a small sample of my Jasmine tests.

-I created this for my own personal use, to keep my tests DRY without using `beforeEach` blocks and the like.
-I will continue to iteratively improve this little library as and when I need to.

 ## Example (CoffeeScript)